Gerald and Maas

 Soul Game, an American novel.
 Unreviewed.
 New York City, author published, 1980.
 First and second printings.
 ISBN 0-941917-01-0.

 Truth and Maud, a modern allegory.
 Moody Maine, J.B.Gerald & J.Maas, 1987.
 ISBN 0-941917-1.8.

 By Julie Maas

-Julie Maas, born 1943, New York City, learned her art from her parents and began an early career as an illustrator.
+Born 1943, New York City, she learned her art from her parents and began an early career as an illustrator.
 This yielded increasingly to her etching and painting which she has continued for sixty years.
-In 1978 she teamed with her partner John Bart Gerald to form author & artist which became Gerald & Maas editions / atelier, publishing and displaying artwork in New York, Massachusetts, Maine, Ontario and Quebec.
+In 1978 she teamed with her partner John Bart Gerald to form author & artist which became Gerald & Maas editions / atelier, publishing and displaying in New York, Massachusetts, Maine, Ontario and Quebec.
 She currently lives and works in Montreal.

 A Alphabet.
 28 pages.
 First edition.
 5.5" x 7" softcover.
 Printed, hand-stitched, bound in-house.
 Ottawa, Gerald and Maas, 2007.
 Paper, ISBN 978-0-9731090-3-0.
 Digital edition, ISBN 978-0-9731090-5-4.

 "Maas redefines body language...The only words in Alphabet are the title, author's name and publication data.
 The font speaks for itself." -Amphora, Journal of the Alcuin Society